Iron486/Iron486/README.md

 Hi!

-I am currently a 23 year-old master's degree student willing to pursue a career in Data Science/Machine Learning.

 In my repositories I load the projects that I completed and those which I am working on.

 I accomplished ML tasks on multiclass and binary classifications, segmentation, regression, clustering, NLP; and